ArcoNightshade/Drift/ROADMAP.md

 ## 11. Project Philosophy

-* Hollow Orbit’s antagonist is entropy itself.
+* Drift’s antagonist is entropy itself.
 * No combat; focus on decay and survival.
 * Every mechanic reinforces fragility, isolation, and impermanence.